madhug-nadig/articles/_posts/2017-11-04-understanding-genetic-algorithms-and-with-an-example-machine-learning.md

 **Performing Mutation**

-After crossover, we have the following two: [5,3,3] and [4,2,3], we now mutate these two memebers to generate two more.
+After crossover, we have the following two: [5,3,3] and [4,2,3], we now mutate these two members to generate two more.
 We will have 4 members by the end of this process.
 For this case, I will perform simple insertion (addition of 1) and deletion (subtraction of 1) on random elements in our list.

 Which will lead to: